 Additional information on the school:

 The school has a Catholic ethos, but welcomes pupils from all (or no) religious background.
 At present there are fifteen whole-time teachers on the staff.
-There are ten mainstream class teachers, four full time SEN teachers and an administrative principal.
+There are eleven mainstream class teachers, four full time SEN teachers and an administrative principal.
 The school has a full time secretary and also a part-time caretaker and part-time cleaner.
 There are three Special Needs Assistants in the school also.

 The full range of classes, Junior Infants – 6th, are catered for.
 The school caters for all aspects of the Primary Curriculum as prescribed by D.E.S., which may be amended from time to time in accordance with Education Act (1998).